peterthorpe5/public_scripts/Lateral_gene_transfer_prediction_tool/README.rst

     by the formula AI = log((Best E-value for Metazoa) + e-200) - log((Best E-value for Non-
     Metazoa) + e-200).
 If no hits were found, the E-value was set to 1.
 Thus, AI is allowed to vary in the interval between +460 and -460,being positive when top non-metazoan hits yielded better E-values than the top metazoan ones.
-Entries with incomplete taxonomy, such as X-ray structures, or hits belonging to the same phylum as the query sequence ( i.e Rotifera, filter_out_tax_id or Nematoda), were excluded from the analysis

     Based on AI, genes were classified as foreign (AI>45), indeterminate (0<AI<45), or metazoan (AI<0)